obedmacallums/nuxt_netlifyCMS/content/blog/2021-03-01-how-to-edit-the-content.md

 ---
-title: How to edit the content
+title: How to edit the content okok
 description: And what to expect when running a repo-based CMS
 ---